MA Philosophy and Mathematics

 Lectures

-Lectures in later years follow a more 'traditional' lecturing style but do occasionally incorporate the voting system.
+Lectures in later years follow a more 'traditional' lecturing style but do occasionally include the voting system.

 Workshops

-You will work with 5-6 other students, and a tutor will be on hand to answer questions and support you.
+You will work with 5-6 other students and a tutor will be there to support you.

 How will I be assessed?